yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-3-adding-a-few-routes.md

 ## Conclusion

 In this tutorial, we managed to create a few more components within our VueJS application and set up the `vue router` which enables us to navigate between different components with ease.

+Currently, this only renders the one route, but in the next couple of tutorials, we will be using this to dynamically render our components depending on the user's location within our application.